Pablo-22/css-starter-kit/README.md

 # css-starter-kit
-A simple and nice looking css boilerplate
+An easy-to-use and nice looking css boilerplate